San Diego Child Visitation Lawyers

 Child custody is a highly contentious aspect of divorce.
 The thought of not being able to see their child every day can be highly distressing to a parent who is already dealing with other difficult divorce issues.
 However, a well-drafted visitation schedule can help ease some of the pain a non-custodial parent may be facing.

 If you would like legal guidance through a case involving visitation rights, we urge you to contact our San Diego child custody attorneys at Moore, Schulman & Moore, APC.
-Because we are backed by 200+ years of collective legal experience, we are equipped with the skills needed to fight for your rights.
-Schedule a consultation today and find out how we can help.
+We are backed by over 200 years of collective legal experience and equipped with the skills needed to fight for your parental rights.

 Visitation rights are a crucial aspect of family law, especially for parents who wish to maintain a strong relationship with their children after separation or divorce.
 At Moore, Schulman & Moore, APC, we understand that navigating visitation arrangements can be challenging and emotional.
 Our dedicated team is here to provide you with the knowledge and support you need to ensure that your rights and your child's best interests are prioritized.

-- Ensures Consistent Parenting: Establishing a clear visitation schedule helps maintain a stable environment for your child, promoting healthy relationships with both parents.
+- Ensures consistent parenting: Establishing a clear visitation schedule helps maintain a stable environment for your child and encourages healthy relationships with both parents.

-- Protects Your Rights: Knowing your visitation rights empowers you to advocate for your relationship with your child and ensures you are treated fairly in legal proceedings.
+- Protects your rights: Knowing your visitation rights empowers you to advocate for your relationship with your child and helps ensure you are treated fairly in legal proceedings.

 Child Visitation Rights in San Diego: Legal Guidance

-Our family law attorneys represent parents as they negotiate and establish visitation rights.
-In California, the Courts take the position that children have a right to continue a relationship with both parents, and that both parents have a right to spend time with their children and participate in their upbringing.
-This is the legal assumption in most cases, except those in which one parent is deemed to be a danger to their child.
+Our visitation rights attorneys in San Diego represent parents as they negotiate and establish visitation rights.
+In California, the courts recognize that children have a right to continue a relationship with both parents, and both parents have a right to spend time with their children and participate in their upbringing.
+This is the legal assumption in most cases, except those in which one parent is deemed a danger to their child.
 Ultimately, custody and visitation decisions are made based on the best interests of the child.

 Related Resources